From Manual to Dynamic: The Evolution of Database Scaling with Aurora Serverless

 Exhibit 6

-Exhibit 5&6: figure demonstrating ACU usage in a serverless and standalone instance-based database throughout the day
+The above two figures demonstrating ACU usage in a serverless and standalone instance-based database throughout the day

 Analyzing the cost data for Aurora Serverless and standalone instances as demonstrated by the two application scenarios above reveals divergent expense profiles.
 Application 1 incurs greater costs with Aurora, while application 2 Serverless is more cost-effective.
 These differences arise from the distinct usage patterns each application encounters.
 These stories underscore the notion that there is no universal, one-size-fits-all configuration for database deployment.
 Instead, the choice between Aurora Serverless and standalone instances demands a meticulous assessment to determine what aligns best with the specific needs and usage patterns of your application.
 In essence, it’s crucial to make a well-informed decision that caters to your unique requirements.